VictoriaShalabaeva/italian-cuisine-app/README.md

 - a *Search Bar* through which a user can search content of their concern within the website.

+- a *Scroll to top* button

+- recipes rating

+- contact page

 ## Technologies Used